steveshogren/hugo-blog/content/post/next-book.md

          coroutines (like Icon or Scheme), and one that supports parallelism (like Sisal)."

-I would add to that my own personal list: a language that forces you to use monands for controlling side-effects (Haskell), and a language that allows for dependent types (Idris).
+I would add to that my own personal list: a pure language that forces you to use monads for controlling side-effects (like Haskell), and a language that allows for dependent types (like Idris or Coq).

-If you are saying, "wow, in Python, you have to put a colon at the end of the function signature line, unlike in Ruby, that blows my mind", or "wow, in Java, the String keyword is uppercase instead of lowercase!" chances are you are getting a very low return for your investment of time.
+If you find yourself saying, "wow, in Python, you have to put a colon at the end of the function signature line, unlike in Ruby, that blows my mind", or "wow, in Java, the String keyword is uppercase instead of lowercase!" chances are you are getting a very low return for your investment of time.

 What is important about a new language is _not_ a new syntax.
 A new syntax is just cruft that gets in the way of the new concepts.
 A new